Constructing discrete harmonic functions in wedges: Introduction and main results

 \subsection{Main results}

 Equation \eqref{eq:functional_equation} implies that any generating series $H(x,y)$ of a harmonic function has the form

-for some power series $F,G\in\mathbb{C}[[t]]$.
-On the other hand, not any power series $F$ and $G$ are such that the right-hand side of \eqref{eq:form_H} is a bivariate power series (indeed, in the case $p_{1,1}=0$, notice that $K(0,0)=0$).
+for some power series $F,G\in\mathbb{C}[[t]]$ (here and throughout, given a field $\mathbb{K}$, $\mathbb{K}[[t]]$ will denote the set of power series in $t$ with coefficients in $\mathbb{K}$).
+On the other hand, not any power series $F$ and $G$ are such that the right-hand side of \eqref{eq:form_H} defines a bivariate power series (indeed, in the case $p_{1,1}=0$, notice that $K(0,0)=0$).
 From that point of view, we will answer the following questions: \begin{itemize} \item For which power series $F$ and $G$ is the function $H$ in \eqref{eq:form_H} a power series?
-(Remark that in the case $p_{1,1}\neq 0$, this is always the case, as $K(0,0)\neq0$.) \item In case the function $H$ is a bivariate power series, is it analytic in a neighbourhood of $(0,0)$?
-What is the associated radius of convergence? \item Which choice of $F,G\in\mathbb{C}(t)$ guarantees that the generating function $H$ has positive coefficients? \end{itemize}
+(Observe that in the case $p_{1,1}\neq 0$, this is always the case, as $K(0,0)\neq0$.) \item In case the function $H$ is a bivariate power series, is it analytic in a neighbourhood of $(0,0)$?
+What is the associated radius of convergence? \item Which choice of $F$ and $G$ guarantees that the generating function $H$ has positive coefficients? \end{itemize}

 In order to state our main result, we need to introduce a certain curve as well as two related conformal mappings.
 This step is the basis of our entire analysis and is inspired by the books \cite{CoBo-83,Co-92}.
 To do so, we first introduce the domain